 1. There is High Demand for Utility Apps

-Jana – a mobile advertising firm – embarked on a study to monitor the mean number of applications utilized every day per user.
-This was conducted in its three largest markets namely India, Brazil, and Indonesia.
 From the results, it was evident that utility and communication apps are the most widely used; averaging about 4 apps per user each day.
 This shows that in addition to messaging applications, these consumers are in need of mobile applications that help them to better manage their devices.
-The demand for utility apps has increased for two main reasons:

 I. In emerging markets, budget phones are common, and they come with limited functionalities such as short battery life and limited storage space.
 Therefore, utility applications that can assist these people to conserve battery power, boost speed, expand memory and kill viruses would be useful in optimizing the devices’ performance.